whatsinport

 Sightseeing:

-Capri is famous for the beautiful Blue Grotto, which is a stop on most excursions, in addition to the villas built by the Emperor Tiberius.
+Capri is famous for the beautiful Blue Grotto, which is a stop on most excursions, in addition to the villas built by Emperor Tiberius.
 Explore the small town squares or take a motor launch for a view of the coast.
-Head to Anacapri and Mount Solaro (1,933 ft.) for views of the island from its highest point.
-You can go on foot (if you are very fit) or take a chair lift, which has its lower station at Piazza della Vittoria in Anacapri (the ride takes about 12 minutes).

 The tourist offices are at Capri:Piazza Umberto I, Marina Grande: Banchina del Porto and Anacapri: Via G. Orlandi, 59.

-Taxis are available at the pier.
-There are also buses (tickets and other information are available at the Ticket Office -- head right as you exit the pier area).
+Real nice open Capri taxis (not cheap!) are available at the pier.
+There are also buses (tickets and other information is available at the Ticket Office -- head right as you exit the pier area).
 Funicular passes are also available at the Ticket Office and the funicular (located to the left of the pier area) is the easy and fun way to get up to Capri town.
 The steep ride only takes about five minutes (standing in line for tickets can take longer).
 You are dropped off up top right around the corner from Piazza Umberto I, the main square of Capri town.
 As another alternative, tour operators offer island tours from booths near the pier and in Capri town.

 Nearby Places: